authelia/authelia/docs/content/en/configuration/identity-validation/reset-password.md

 {{< confkey type="string" default="HS256" required="no" >}}

 The JWA used to sign the JWT.
-Must be one of the HMAC backed JWA's.
+Must be HS256, HS384, or HS512.

 ### jwt_secret